Spreading Kindness Our Way

 Alex was diagnosed with Lyme disease in 2009.
 Even with treatment, her symptoms persisted.
 This difficult journey made the Cohens realize that we desperately need new research on preventing, diagnosing, and treating tickborne illnesses.
-The Foundation is now the largest private donor of Lyme and tickborne disease research in the United States with an investment of $50 million in over 25 projects.
+The Foundation is now the largest private donor of Lyme and tickborne disease research in the United States with an investment of over $88 million in 60+ projects.

 Watching members of her Washington Heights community struggle and succeed gave Alex real insight into the needs of the underserved.
 Through the Foundation’s donations to mobile markets, meal delivery programs, community resource centers, and rebuilding efforts, the Cohens are making sure no one is left behind.

 When Alex and Steve’s twins were born prematurely, they were exposed to the needs of fragile newborns and learned how vital proper healthcare and resources are to this vulnerable population.
 Today, the Cohens support children’s causes through their donations to children’s hospitals, charter schools, and community youth organizations.